winstonjs/winston-mongodb/README.md

 * __metaKey:__ Configure which key is used to store metadata in the logged info object.
 Defaults to `'metadata'` to remain compatible with the [metadata format](https://github.com/winstonjs/logform/blob/master/examples/metadata.js)
 * __expireAfterSeconds:__ Seconds before the entry is removed.
 Works only if __capped__ is not set.
+* __skipCollectionCreation__ Will disable the collection creation at startup.
+* __transformDocument__ A function that takes the default log document and transform it to another document.

 *Metadata:* Logged as a native JSON object in 'meta' property.